tomasmcguinness/dotnet-passbook/README.md

 ##iOS 7

-I've started adding some of the new iOS 7 specific fields on the branch iOS 7.
-Please send me any feedback you have if you find things don't work as expected!
+This covers almost all of the new fields that were added for iOS7.
+I have not included the Companion App Keys yet.

 ##Contribute